Włodzimierz Krygier

 Włodzimierz Lucjan Krygier (29 January 1900 – 17 September 1975) was a Polish ice hockey and football player.
 For hockey, he competed in the 1928 and 1932 Winter Olympics.

 He was born in Yekaterinoslav, Russian Empire and died in London, Great Britain.

-In 1928 he participated with the Polish ice hockey team in the Olympic tournament.
+In 1928, he participated with the Poland ice hockey team at the Olympic tournament.

-Four years later he was a member of the Polish team which finished fourth in the 1932 Olympic tournament.
+Four years later, he was a member of the Polish team which finished fourth at the 1932 Olympic tournament.
 He played five matches.

 He fought in the September Campaign of World War II.